asprenger/MLflow_introduction/README.md

 # README

-This a short demonstration of features provided by [MLflow](https://MLflow.org/).
+This is a demonstration of the main features provided by [MLflow](https://MLflow.org/).

 MLflow is an open source library to manage machine learning lifecycles.

 It has currently three components:

 * MLflow Tracking: Tracks different aspects of ML experiments like code, data, configuration, and results
-* MLflow Models: A packaging format for models that integrates with different deployment tools
+* MLflow Models: A packaging format for models that integrates with various deployment tools
 * MLflow Projects: A packaging format for reproducible execution of code

-All examples in this repo work with TensorFlow, but MLflow supports all major ML frameworks.
+All examples in this repo work with TensorFlow, but MLflow supports many other ML frameworks.

 ## Setup